JimHokanson/blog/2018_08_Turtle_JSON_speed/readme.md

 # Turtle JSON Speed #

-September 23, 2018 - Status: Incomplete
+October 1, 2018 - Status: Incomplete - I'm currently working on testing a structure based memory approach instead of arrays, as well as parallelizing some of the post-processing.
+Once completed I plan on updating this article to reflect these changes.

 In a previous article I documented [a JSON parser that I wrote in C for Matlab](../2018_01_Turtle_JSON_Intro).

 The previous article focused on techniques I used to make the parser fast, but didn't include any performance information.
-For those writing performant C code, that post might be interesting, but I realized that many people probably wanted to know how well the parser performs relative to other Matlab JSON parsers.
+For those writing performant C code, that post might be interesting, but I realized that many people probably wanted to know how just how fast (or slow!) the parser really is, and how well the parser performs relative to other Matlab JSON parsers.

 For now the only test I'm showing is how long it takes to read a JSON structure into Matlab objects.
 I've included a variety of JSON files that I've found over the web.
-These files encompass a variety of sizes and types (mostly strings, lots of objects, lots of numbers, etc.).
+These files encompass a variety of sizes and types (e.g. files with mostly strings, files with lots of objects, lots of numbers, etc.).

 ## The Parsers ##